yordadev/myMetricsJS/README.md

 ```

 ### Usage
-Useage of this package lives in `./client/` and its easy peasy.
+Usage of this package lives in `./client/` and its easy peasy.
 ```node start && node stop```
 ### Expected Payload to Server
 ```